zilliztech/codelabs/codelabs/get-started-with-vector-db-07/index.md

 ## Implementing HNSW
 Duration: 8

 HNSW is not trivial to implement, so we'll implement only a very basic version here.
-As usual, let's start with a dataset and a query vector:
+As usual, let's start with creating a dataset of (128 dimensional) vectors:

 ```python
 >>> import numpy as np